-Example: 49.
+Example: 48.

 The agreed average weekly working time of an employee is 20 hours.

 The working time reduction (4 hours) for a week including a weekday public holiday (e.g. Midsummer's Day) may be granted in two ways:

-- as cash compensation: The employee works for the agreed 20 hours in the week concerned and is paid for 24 hours. or - as a reduction in working time: The employee works for 16 hours in the week concerned and is paid for 20 hours.
+- in cash: The employee works for the agreed 20 hours in the week concerned and is paid for 24 hours. or - as a reduction in working time: The employee works for the agreed 16 hours in the week concerned and is paid for 20 hours.